 What Does a Shipping Clerk Do?

-A shipping clerk job description entails processing outgoing shipments in a shipping, distribution or receiving department.
+A shipping clerk is responsible for processing outgoing shipments in a shipping, distribution, or receiving department.

 This data may include weight, dimensions, tracking information and special notations regarding hazardous materials, fragility or unpacking instructions.

 Once the shipment detail is recorded, the clerk will compare the information to an invoice, bill of lading or purchase order.

 If the contents correspond with the documentation, he/she typically arranges the shipment.

 Considering procedures and policies; speed of shipment desired and the package’s destination, he/she will then choose the right shipping company for the job.

 Depending on the contents, shipping method and size, it’s the shipping clerk’s job to determine the best packaging options.